GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Data description

 \subsection{JWST/NIRSpec IFU}

 The data analysed here originated from GA-NIFS observations as part of project 1217 (PI: N. Luetzgendorf; details in Table \ref{JWST_spec}).
 An eight-point `MEDIUM' dither pattern was used, with a starting point of `1'.
 Data were taken at medium spectral resolution (G395M/F290LP; $R\sim1000$), covering $\lambda_{obs}=2.871-5.270\,\mu$m ($\lambda_{rest}\sim3522-6465\angstrom$ at $z=7.1520$).
 No \textit{leakcal} or background exposures were taken.
 The data were calibrated with the STScI pipeline (v1.15.0, CRDS 1241), with custom outlier rejection (\citealt{deug23a}), custom masks for contamination by cosmic ray strikes (`snowballs') and open MSA shutters leakage, 1/f noise corrections for count-rate maps, and drizzle weighting to create a data cube with spatial pixels (spaxels) of width $0.05''$ (see \citealt{pern23a} for full details of reduction).
+To ease spatial comparison of emission at different wavelengths, we homogenise the PSF of the cube (see Appendix \ref{psfapp}).